Dolphins’ Howard reports despite unhappiness with contract

 MIAMI GARDENS, Fla.
-(AP) — All-Pro cornerback Xavien Howard joined the rest of the Miami Dolphins reporting for training camp Tuesday after he sat out mandatory minicamp because he’s unhappy about his contract.
+(AP) — All-Pro cornerback Xavien Howard defused some drama from the start of the Miami Dolphins’ training camp by showing up for work.

-Howard wants to renegotiate the $75.25 million, five-year extension he signed two years ago, and there had been speculation he might hold out.
+Howard joined the rest of the Dolphins reporting Tuesday after he sat out mandatory minicamp because he’s unhappy with the $75.25 million, five-year extension he signed two years ago.
+There had been speculation he might hold out.

+“We’re excited to work with X and all the players that are here,” coach Brian Flores said.
+“There are a lot of things that are good with having him here.”

 Last year Howard had 10 interceptions, the most in the NFL since 2007.
 He also led the league with 20 passes defended.